laserkelvin/repro-repo/README.md

 Where the write-up/manuscript preparation occurs.
 I use LaTeX for writing papers, and so in a TeX document you can simply target the source path for graphics to be within `notebooks/figures/`.

+# Usage

+A typical workflow would be as follows:

+1. Copy raw data to `data/raw/`
+2. Perform cleaning/preprocessing on raw data, output to `data/clean/`
+3. Perform analysis on cleaned data, output results to `notebooks/outputs/`
+4. Make figures based on analyzed data, save plots to `notebooks/figures/`
+5. Project is complete, summarize in notebook
+6. Write the paper!
+7. ???
+8. Profit.

+It is probably useful to make frequent `git` commits.
+Natural points would be between analysis steps, when you decide you want to analyze the data differently, etc. It's probably better practice to track the changes of each folder __individually__ as opposed to simply `git commit -a`.